Ring splints for Ehlers-Danlos syndrome & hypermobility spectrum disorders

 Oval 8 splints are readily available for purchase through hand therapy clinics and can be used for trial before moving to silver splints.
 These can be a more cost-effective option for young children while their hands are still growing.

-Silver Ring Splints need to be custom ordered and imported from overseas.
+Silver Ring Splints need to be custom-ordered and imported from overseas.
 You can self-refer to a hand therapist, Occupational Therapist, or Physiotherapist, so do not need a referral from your doctor.
 Not all hand therapists have access to the required sizing kit for the Silver Ring Splint Company splints, so it is best to check when you book your appointment.

 Funding for finger splints

-Public and self-funded Some public hospital outpatient therapy departments may have sizing kits and stock the Oval 8 splints but the cost is covered by the patient.
+Some public hospital outpatient therapy departments may have sizing kits and stock the Oval 8 splints but the cost is covered by the patient.
 They may also have the silver splint sizing kit and have an arrangement to order the splints from overseas but this should be checked.
 Again, these would be funded by the individual.

 NDIS